Christopher Robbins (artist)

 Christopher Robbins is an American artist that focuses his art practice in the realm of public art and social sculpture.
 Robbins works internationally, using physical and conversational processes to create interactions between strangers in order to build community and problem-solve.

 Education

-Robbins received a BA from The University of Virginia and attended Rhode Island School of Design (RISD) and Pratt for his Masters.
+Robbins completed a BA at the University of Virginia and pursued an MA at Rhode Island School of Design (RISD) and Pratt.

 Career

-Robbins has also worked at RISD, as well as a volunteer for the Peace Corps in Benin and West Africa.
-He currently teaches at The State University of New York at Purchase as a Professor in the Visual Arts Conservatory.
+Robbins has also worked at RISD, volunteered with the Peace Corps in Benin and West Africa and is on faculty at The State University of New York at Purchase as a Professor in the Visual Arts Conservatory.

 Exhibitions

 Christopher Robbins has exhibited at Nikolaj, Copenhagen Contemporary Art Center, the Queens Museum of Art, Eyebeam Art and Technology Center, CCS Bard, the Dumbo Arts Festival, chashama 20 West 53rd Street, and LAND/ART New Mexico.

 The Ghana Think Tank, which Robbins co-founded in 2006, has exhibited at the Venice Biennale of Architecture, ZKM | Museum of Contemporary Art, New Museum Festival of Ideas, FACT - the Foundation for Arts and Creative Technology, Museum Arte Util, the Shenzhen and Hong Kong Bi-City Biennale of Urbanism and Architecture, the Art Museum of the Americas, and the National Museum of Wales.